calchad/DS08_MachLearn_Github/MachLearn_PredictionReport.md

 # Model to predict quality of activity performance
-Carolyn Chadwick
+TreeCalX
-Tuesday, 2 June 2015
+Sunday, 21 June 2015

 - Prediction Assignment for the Practical Machine Learning Module of the Data Science Specialization
 Writeup & submission instructions & evaluation criteria can be found in the accompanying MachLearn_Readme.md file